thomasgstewart/stata/how-to-learn-stata.md

+---

+layout: default
-# HOW TO LEARN STATA
+title: HOW TO LEARN STATA

+---

+## TEST

+This is a test